What is EMDR Therapy for Men?

 “I don’t remember having trauma.
 How will I know what’s causing my symptoms?”

 Often men come to therapy unaware of the root cause of their symptoms.
-EMDR Therapy for men often starts with psychoeducation on how current symptoms like anxiety or anger are often rooted in past negative experiences.
+EMDR Therapy for men often starts with education on how current symptoms like anxiety, depression or anger are often rooted in past negative experiences.
 A trained EMDR therapist can assist the client in uncovering these memories.
 For some men who struggle to remember trauma in their past, these memories will often spontaneously emerge during the safety of the therapy work.

 “My life hasn’t been that hard.
 Why can’t I just deal with it on my own?”